Think Forward for student access

 Bursaries and hardship grants make a significant difference in encouraging students to apply to Churchill who otherwise might fear getting into debt, and to their educational outcomes once here.
 These bursaries have only been made possible because of generous alumni support.

-- Over 100 undergraduates currently receive a means-tested Cambridge Bursary
+- Over 100 undergraduates currently receive a means-tested Cambridge Bursary.

-- 68% receive the maximum annual bursary of £3,500, awarded to those with family incomes lower than £25,000.
+- Almost 70% received the maximum annual bursary of £3,500, awarded to those with family incomes lower than £25,000.

 Now more than ever before, it is vital that the College has at its disposal the funds needed to continue to reach, support and transform as many of the best young minds as possible, regardless of their financial circumstances.